 Great news for all the athletes out there!
 You can still participate in sports even while undergoing orthodontic treatment!
 It’s recommended that you wear a mouth guard to protect your teeth and your appliance.
-If you need help finding the right mouth guard, Dr. Lacey can tell you what the best option will be for your situation.
+If you need help finding the right mouth guard, our doctors can tell you what the best option will be for your situation.

 Be sure to immediately check your mouth or appliance if you have a sports emergency.
 If you notice any loose teeth or damage to the appliance, please contact our office right away.
 You can temporarily relieve the discomfort by applying wax or rinsing your mouth with warm water with salt.